Don Newcombe: Career

 In his ten-year major league career, Newcombe registered a record of 149–90, with 1,129 strikeouts and a 3.56 ERA, 136 complete games and 24 shutouts in 2,1542/3 innings pitched.
 In addition to his pitching abilities, Newcombe was a dangerous hitter, hitting seven home runs in the 1955 season.
-He batted .271 (ninth-best average in history among pitchers), with 15 home runs, 108 RBIs, 238 hits, 33 doubles, three triples, 94 runs scored and eight stolen bases.
+He batted .271 (ninth-best average in history among pitchers), with 15 home runs, 108 RBIs, 238 hits, 33 doubles, three triples, 94 runs scored and 87 walks.

+A historic marker was installed in Nashua, NH by the Black Heritage Trail of New Hampshire to celebrate the achievements of Newcombe and Roy Campanella in 2023.

 Life after retirement

-Newcombe rejoined the Dodger organization in the late 1970s and served as the team's Director of Community Affairs.
+Newcombe rejoined the Dodger organization in the late 1970s and served as the team's director of community affairs.
 In March 2009, he was named special adviser to the chairman of the team.

 Newcombe was inducted into the Baseball Reliquary's Shrine of the Eternals in 2016 and into the initial class of "Legends of Dodger Baseball" in 2019.

 Personal life

 Newcombe was married three times.
 His first wife was Freddie Green, whom he married in 1945 and divorced in 1960.
+They had 3 children, Evit, Gregory (died in 1998), and Robin (died in 2015).
+Evit resides in Florida.
 A week after his divorce from Green, he married Billie Roberts, a marriage which lasted until they divorced in 1994.
 Newcombe's third wife, Karen Kroner, survived him.
-Newcombe had three children, Don Jr., Kelley Roxanne, and Brett Anthony from his marriages.

 Newcombe dealt with alcoholism in the 1950s and 1960s, describing himself as "a stupefied, wife-abusing, child-frightening, falling-down drunk".
 His alcoholism became so severe that, in 1965, he pawned his World Series ring in order to afford alcohol.
 He quit drinking in 1966, when his wife threatened to leave him.
 In his personal and professional life, he helped numerous other people including military personnel and Dodgers teammate Maury Wills in their own battles against substance abuse.

 At a fundraising event for Senator Barbara Boxer, President Barack Obama referred to Newcombe (who was attending the event) as "someone who helped...
 America become what it is.

 I would not be here if it were not for Jackie and it were not for Don Newcombe.